 - You can search for opportunities on MyCareerHub, or you can find a traineeship using your own contacts or by conducting research online

-- The Erasmus+ fund can help you cover some of the expense incurred by undertaking an overseas traineeship in Continental Europe.
-Erasmus+ funding is for traineeships that are 60 days or longer and take place in the European Economic Area (EEA)
+- The Turing Scheme funding can you cover some of the expense incurred by undertaking an overseas traineeship or work experience globally

 Eligibility criteria for funding

-There are certain criteria you must meet to be eligible for funding through Erasmus+
+There are certain criteria you must meet to be eligible for funding through the Turing Scheme:

-- If your overseas traineeship is part of your official BU placement year then it must have been approved by your faculty's Placement Coordinator on MyCareerHub before you apply.
+- If your overseas traineeship is part of your official BU placement year, then it must have been approved by your faculty's Placement Coordinator before you apply for funding

-- If your overseas traineeship is voluntary (ie not part of your BU placement then you will need to tell us how the work relates to your BU degree.
+- If your overseas traineeship is voluntary (ie not part of your BU placement) then you will need to evidence how it relates to your BU degree subject area

 Please note that additional eligibility criteria may apply.
-You can find more details about this, and how to apply for funding, on the Erasmus+ pages.
+You can find more details about this, and how to apply for funding, on the Turing Scheme page.

-Please be aware that some European companies and/or internship agencies will insist on obtaining a contract signed by the student, BU and the company.
-Please note that we will not sign any contract other than the Erasmus+ Traineeship agreement.
-As the Erasmus+ programme is well known throughout Europe so this shouldn’t pose a problem, but you may need to explain our terms to your potential employer.
+Please be aware that some companies and/or internship agencies will insist on obtaining a contract signed by the student, BU and the company.
+Please note that we will not sign any contract other than the Turing Scheme at BU Traineeship agreement.
+This shouldn’t pose a problem, but you may need to explain our terms to your potential employer.

-Read about Martha’s experience as an Erasmus+ trainee in Greece.
+Read about Martha’s experience as a trainee in Greece.